exercism/terraform/README.md

 - Give them no permissions (these will be set by terraform)
 - Set programatic access and save the keys to add to GitHub

+### Create a CodeCommit user

+- Create an IAM user called `code-commit-replicator`
+- Give them no permissions (these will be set by terraform)
+- Set programatic access and save the keys to add to GitHub

 ### Create state bucket

 Terraform state is stored in s3.